rayhea/GTAVMACROS/readme.md

 # GTA ONLINE MACROS

 Its a Script written in Autohotkey for GTA V Online.
 It does not hack/temper game or its files in any shape or form, it just automate key strokes.
 This Hotkeys only works when game is in focus.

 ## Key Features
 - It uses OCR, pixel & image detection to navigate through Interaction Menu & Phone.
 - It disables necessary hotkeys whenever Interaction Menu, Phone, Home, Chatbox, Game Menu is opened.
-- It can navigate Interaction Menu/Phone even when it is open or in a building.
 - It provides faster weapon toggle, binded to keyboard & extra buttons on mouse.
 - It has custom keys for Interaction Menu & Phone Contacts which can be easily assigned.
 - It has dynamic weapon keys, binded to extra buttons on mouse which can also be easily assigned.
-- It remaps v to toggle between first person and selected third person view.
+- It remaps `v` to toggle between first person and selected third person view.
 - It comes with it's own script menu with extra options.
 - It has LuckyWheel Alarm also can be used as custom alarm.
-- It has empty public session option in script menu.
+- It has empty public session & toggle AFK option in script menu.
-- It has customizable crosshair in script menu.
+- It has customizable crosshair `Numpad+` in script menu.
 - It has Casino/Cayo heist FingerPrint, Keypad, Voltz, Retro Fingerprint cracker.
 - It also offers Windows Sound Setting and Volume Mixer in script menu.